syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 ## Creating appointments

-The Scheduler supports adding new appointment by using [Appointment Editor](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorView.html) UI dialog.
+The Scheduler supports adding new appointments by using the [Appointment Editor](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorView.html) UI dialog.
 Open this editor dialog by double-clicking on a time cell or month cell or view header.

 N>
-* If `AllowViewNavigation` is true, the current view should be navigated to the respective day or timeline day views by single-clicking on the date in view header.
-Other than date by double-clicking on view header cell, the appointment editor window will be opened and by default the `AllDay` checkbox will be checked in the appointment editor window.
+* If `AllowViewNavigation` is true, the current view should be navigated to the respective day or timeline day views by single-clicking on the date in the view header.
+Other than the date by double-clicking on the view header cell, the appointment editor window will be opened, and by default, the `AllDay` checkbox will be checked in the appointment editor window.
-* All day appointment can be created by double-clicking on view header and not applicable for month view header.
+* All-day appointments can be created by double-clicking on the view header and not applicable for the month view header.

 ## Editing appointment